mechanicaldesign.iit.edu

 Picture

 We have played dodgeball and a version of whirlyball, jousted, and built devices that were completely human-powered.
-Dodgeball returned in 2014 and will continue to be the game for future years.
+Dodgeball returned in 2014, but 2025 requires a new game...The BIATHLON!

 Schedule